 Ian Cochran, Monday Magazine (2010, Rodelinda)

 Perhaps the single most impressive aspect was the orchestral contribution of the Victoria Symphony.
 Though they were presumably playing modern instruments, Timothy Vernon, the company's gifted and dedicated artistic director, contrived to elicit a sound that rivaled the incisiveness and clarity of period-instrument performance.
-Articulation was crisp and clean, and vibrato was kept at a minimum.

 Bernard Jacobson, Music Web International (2010, Rodelinda)